 CCSA has developed the

-Canadian Standards for Youth Substance Abuse Prevention to help deter substance use.
+Standards for Preventing Problematic Substance Use to help deter substance use.
 Increasing evidence suggests that concurrent disorders escalate faster when they start during adolescence, which makes early detection and treatment even more important.

 CCSA has developed several evidence-based reports that take an in-depth look at the causes and interplay between concurrent disorders, and ways to enhance the continuum of care offered to patients.